ori-orion/orion_semantic_map/semantic_mapping/src/Docs.md

           - Double detection suppression.
           - Prevention of the updating of certain attributes.
     + `RegionManager`             (RegionManager.py)
+       - SUMMARY:
+          - Let's say you want to query for things sitting on the table.
+One way of doing this would be to define a virtual box over the table. `RegionManager` defines regions (as priors), as well as querying infrastructure for it.
+This allows us to query for stuff within the region.
+             - TODO:
+                - Multi-box regions.
+                - Easy setup functionality for regions.
+       - ROS Message required fields on the `
  + `RelationManager`              (RelationManager.py)
+    - SUMMARY:
+       - It is useful to be able to say that something is above/to the left of/... something else.
+This implements that.
+The current implementation specifically references `orion_actions.msg.Relation` and uses the fields of `orion_actions.msg.Match` without specifically referencing the field.
+    - ROS Message required fields on the `Relation` message: left:bool, right:bool, above:bool, below:bool,  behind:bool, frontof:bool, near:bool, not_near:bool, left_most:bool, right_most:bool
+    - ROS Message required fields on the query return message: obj1:SOMObject, relation:Relation, obj2:SOMObject, distance:float64
  + `ontology_member`              (Ontology.py)
+    - SUMMARY:
+       - Defines the ontology tree that can be used to define the category of an element.
  + `RvizVisualisationManager`     (visualisation.py)
+    - SUMMARY:
+       - This defines the connection between the SOM system and rviz for detection boxes.
+It also scales the transparency of the box by the number of observations (up to colour_a).